 There are a lot of baby-specific laundry detergents on the market, but I personally don’t think they are worth the money.
 You want to use a scent-free, dye-free detergent for baby’s clothing, your clothing, and any blankets that baby will use.
 You don’t want baby to be allergic to your snuggles because you use a different detergent for your laundry.

-Here are options for liquid, powder, and pods.
+Here are some cleaner options for liquid, powder, and pod laundry detergent.

 We used disposable diapers, so my list is going to skip over everything that you will need if you chose to go the cloth route.
-I had 2,051 diapers before my son was born.
-I will write another post on creating a diaper stockpile later.
-For now, just note that if you get diapers as gifts ask for gift receipts in case you end up with too many of one size or you don’t like a specific brand.
+Diapers are an important part of the new baby checklist, and I do recommend including them in your baby registry – I had 2,051 diapers before my son was born.

 Diaper Pail and Liners